latex3/latex3.github.io/latex3/code/index.md

 ---
 layout: page
-title: "LaTeX3 Development Code"
+title: "LaTeX Development Code"
-description: "Home of the LaTeX3 development code.
-Obtaining LaTeX3 development code and discussing it."
+description: "Home of the LaTeX development code.
+Obtaining LaTeX development code and discussing it."
 permalink: /latex3/code/
 ---

-# LaTeX3 development code
+# LaTeX Development Code

+The base files of LaTeX are managed and developed in the GitHub repository named [`latex2e`](https://github.com/latex3/latex2e).

+## l3build

+The LaTeX code is installed and tested using [`l3build`](https://github.com/latex3/l3build) configuration files. `l3build` is a cross-platform Lua program for automating the building and testing process of (primarily) LaTeX package files, and it is also developed by the LaTeX team.

+## The L3 programming layer

-The broader LaTeX3 code consists of a number of modules targeting different functionality intended as building blocks within LaTeX2e and/or as stand-alone code prototyping ideas for future development.
-These modules are currently managed using version control in a single GitHub repository named [`latex3`](https://github.com/latex3/latex3).
+One part of the LaTeX development code, the L3 programming layer, consists of a number of modules targeting different functionality intended as building blocks within LaTeX2e and/or as stand-alone code prototyping ideas for future development.
+These modules are currently managed in a GitHub repository named [`latex3`](https://github.com/latex3/latex3).

-Notable LaTeX packages part of this repository include `l3kernel/expl3` and `l3packages/xparse`.
+Notable LaTeX packages part of this repository include `l3kernel/expl3`, `l3backend` and `l3packages/xparse`.
+In 2020 large parts of this code have been integrated in the LaTeX format.
 Full information about the packages included in the repository is documented in the top-level [README](https://github.com/latex3/latex3/blob/master/README.md) of the repository.

-The LaTeX3 code is managed using [`l3build`](https://github.com/latex3/l3build) configuration files. `l3build` is a cross-platform Lua program for automating the building and testing process of (primarily) LaTeX package files, and it is also developed by the LaTeX3 team.

-## Obtaining it
+### Obtaining it

-Most of the LaTeX3 code is available and kept up-to-date through a TeX distribution.
+Most of the L3 programming layer code is available and kept up-to-date through a TeX distribution.
 For example, in TeX Live you can update to the latest version of `l3kernel`, which provides the programming layer `expl3`, using:

     tlmgr update l3kernel